5l1v3r1/Cyvirus/README.md

+# F.A.Q

-# Software packge
+# Antivirus-bypass-software
-Anti virus quality testing and bypassing hack kit
+- Anti virus bypassing software
+- Test quality and performance assurance of any anti virus

 # Windows and Kali
 - Kali: wine virus_hack.exe